Since there is no experience or training required to become a home inspector in Michigan it’s important that you know the facts…

 As I mentioned at the beginning, Michigan does not regulate Home Inspectors.
 I was a Combat Engineer in the Army and have a BSBA degree from Michigan Technological University.
 I was trained as a Home Inspector through the American Home Inspector’s Training Institute, North East Wisconsin Technical College, Waukesha Technical College, sat for and passed the National Exam in 1999, and have been a state licensed Home Inspector in Wisconsin since then.
 Currently, I do inspections throughout the western half of the UP and northern Wisconsin.

 Most of the Home Inspectors in Marquette will tell you that they are certified.
-In reality, there are many associations that grant certifications for a fee.
+In reality, there are many types of certifications.

-The experience required by most of these organizations is zero!
-The educational requirements are also generally minimal.
+The experience and knowledge required to obtain most of these certifications varies from very little to somewhat less than whats required by most states that do licensing.
 I do belong to a couple associations as do other inspectors in Marquette.
 I do not rely on their certification as my credential.

 When you hire me for your home inspection: